Anston: South Anston

 South Anston is located at about 53°21′50″N 1°13′20″W, and is separated from North Anston by the Anston Brook, the A57 road and a freight railway-line.
 It is more rural than its northern partner.
 South Anston contains the parish church of St. James, and two Methodist chapels (dating from 1871 and 1935).
 It also contains Anston's working quarries which continue to mine stone for the building industry.
 Its location is ideal as it is rural enough for enjoy a range walks from the village yet near enough to Sheffield to enjoy a wealth of infrastructure and transport links.

 There are two pubs in South Anston: the Loyal Trooper and the Leeds Arms.

 To the south of the village lies the Chesterfield Canal.
 It was from a dock just to the south of Dog Kennel Lane that stone taken from quarries in South Anston was transported to London for the rebuilding of the Palace of Westminster following the fire in the 1830s.
 The blocks of stone were taken by horse-drawn sled to the canal, then taken down to West Stockwith where they were transferred to sailing barges for the journey to London.

 Governance

-North and South Anston is part of Rother Valley Constituency, the current Member of Parliament is Alexander Stafford MP (Conservative).
+North and South Anston is part of Rother Valley Constituency, the current Member of Parliament is Jake Richards MP (Labour).